grimmlab/easyPheno/docs/source/tutorials/tut_adv_add_new.rst

                     }
                 }

-Now we are able to test our new prediction model with toy data by calling ``python3 -m easyPheno.run`` with the option ``-mod knn`` (see :ref:`HowTo: Run easyPheno using Docker`).
+Now we are able to test our new prediction model with toy data by calling ``python3 -m easypheno.run`` with the option ``-mod knn`` (see :ref:`HowTo: Run easyPheno using Docker`).

 This example gives an overview on how to integrate your own prediction model.
 Feel free to get guidance from existing prediction models as well.
-We are always happy to welcome new contributors and appreciate if you help improving easyPheno by providing your code.
+We are always happy to welcome new contributors and appreciate if you help improving easyPheno by providing your prediction model.

 Video tutorial: Integrate new model